Frequently asked questions

 The initial wind farm concept was proposed for up to 53 wind turbine sites.

-This layout has been revised to 35 turbines on the basis on further technical inputs and community feedback.
+This layout was initially revised down to 35 turbines, and then to 33 on the basis on further technical inputs and community feedback.

 Why are the wind turbines proposed to be up to 250 m tall?

 Wind turbine technology has continued to evolve with the primary aim of producing more electricity at lower long-term cost.
 This results from increasing the swept area of the blades to increase the capture of kinetic energy in the wind, and also increasing the size of the generator in each wind turbine unit.
 The longer blades are required to be installed higher above the ground to achieve more laminar air flow across the whole rotor and maintain adequate ground clearance to avoid terrain and vegetation induced turbulence.